-Our Journey Weight Loss team is here to help you every step of the way.
-At Crossroads Community Hospital, a variety minimally invasive weight loss procedures and robotic-assisted surgical procedures are provided, which often offer less pain and faster recovery, and may help you find the life-changing results you’re seeking.*
+Our Journey Weight Loss team is here to help you every step of the way with your weight loss treatment.
+At Crossroads Community Hospital, a variety of minimally invasive weight loss procedures and robotic-assisted surgical procedures are provided, which often offer less pain and faster recovery, and may help you find the life-changing results you’re seeking.*

 Laparoscopic options, which are available based on physician discretion and individual patient conditions, can offer:

 - Shorter hospital stay

 - Faster recovery

 "Roux-en-Y" robotic-assisted laparoscopic gastric bypass surgery is considered the gold standard for weight loss surgery by the American Society for Metabolic and Bariatric Surgery (ASMBS) and the National Institutes of Health (NIH), and is the most widely used procedure for patients seeking significant results.
 It works by making the stomach smaller, allowing for smaller meals, and by causing food to bypass part of the small intestine, causing less absorption of calories and nutrients and changes in hormones that help promote fullness.